infracost/docs/docs/infracost_cloud/sso.md

 - You can invite users to your Infracost Cloud organization from the Org Settings > Members page.
 They will also need to be added to the corresponding group in your SSO provider so they can login.
 - If a user had already logged-in prior to SSO being enabled, on their first login after SSO is enabled, they will be asked to confirm if they want to link their login accounts.
 They must click "Continue" do this to be able to access your company's Infracost Cloud organization, otherwise a new empty organization will be created for them.
 If they skip this step, email [hello@infracost.io](mailto:hello@infracost.io) so we can assist you.
     <img src={useBaseUrl("img/infracost-cloud/auth0-account-link.png")} alt="Linking login accounts" width="80%" />
+- For organizations using Okta: If users see the error "User is not assigned to this application" when signing in, it means they need to be added to the Okta Infracost app.

 ## SAML group mapping